Top 10 Challenges Healthcare Companies Face Today

 Besides, healthcare companies can break the whole payment into small chunks to help patients/payers better plan their finances and mode of payment.

 Again, they can collaborate with a software development company to develop healthcare billing systems with powerful features such as flexible invoice management dashboard, advance collection and adjustment, separate OP and IP billing queue screen can help healthcare providers offer patient-centric solution and combat healthcare industry challenges more efficiently.

 At the beginning of the year 2019, RX Savings Solutions report revealed that around three dozen drugmakers have raised prices on more than 250 prescription drugs.
 It means the average price of the drugs will be increased by 6.3%.
 By contrast, the inflation rate in the US for the past 12 months through November has been just 2.2%.

-Increase in prescription prices has led to the slow growth of prescription spending.
+An increase in prescription prices has led to the slow growth of prescription spending.

 The rise in pharmacy prescription prices is one of the major healthcare challenges for both healthcare enterprise and patients.
 According to Michael Rea, CEO of the Rx Saving Solutions, “The reason it can keep happening is there is no market check, no person or entity to bring reason to determining drug prices.”

 An industry-based regulatory body can be formed including all the representatives of all the stakeholders of healthcare and pharmaceutical industries to at least control the hike in prices.

 Regulatory challenges affect healthcare companies in two ways: one is it drives up the cost of healthcare services and second is it creates confusion among the general public, which is required to be addressed in a precise and proper manner to avoid lawsuits.

 Timely reforms in healthcare laws and regulations are necessary, but the problem is that companies are often not read to address the challenges that they bring.